sandordargo/sandordargo.github.io/_posts/2021-2-17-cpp-concepts-4-ways-to-use-them.md

 Today, we have seen how to use concepts with function parameters.
 We detailed 4 different ways and saw that the more verbose ones give us more flexibility on the constraints, while the tersest one (*abbreviated function template*) gives extreme flexibility with the types we can call the function with.

-Next time, we are going to discuss what kind of concepts we get from the standard library before we'd actually start writing our own concepts.
+~~Next time, we are going to discuss what kind of concepts we get from the standard library before we'd actually start writing our own concepts.~~

+The next article is about [how to use concepts with classes](https://www.sandordargo.com/blog/2021/02/24/cpp-concepts-with-classes)!

 Stay tuned!